brannn/duckdb-usd/COOKBOOK.md

-# DuckDB USD Extension - Example Queries
+# DuckDB USD Extension - Query Cookbook

-This document provides a collection of practical SQL queries demonstrating the capabilities of the DuckDB USD extension.
+This cookbook provides a collection of practical SQL queries demonstrating the capabilities of the DuckDB USD extension.

 ## Table of Contents